 You shouldn’t get a pre approval if:

-Overall ANZ is not a bad lender, with good products and offers to depend ultimately depending on your individual situation.
+Overall, ANZ is not a bad lender, with good products and offers that ultimately depend on your situation.

-The only mistake I would suggest avoiding is going ahead with them (or any bank) without first understanding what the market can offer.
+The only mistake we suggest avoiding is going ahead with them (or any bank) without first understanding what the market can offer.

 Case Study: The phone call that put $1,192 into Dave's pocket

-He’d signed a 21-day contract, so had a little bit of time up his sleeve for finance approval.
+He’d signed a 21-day contract, so he had a little time up his sleeve for finance approval.

-ANZ got all of Dave’s information, quoted the rates that were advertised on their website and send him the forms to sign.
+ANZ got all of Dave’s information, quoted the rates that were advertised on their website and sent him the forms to sign.

-A mutual friend of Dave’s suggested he chat to me just to run a second set of eyes across the loan offer before he signed his life away…
+A mutual friend of Dave’s suggested he chat with us just to run a second set of eyes across the loan offer before he signed his life away…

-I spoke to Dave on the phone and found out ANZ had quoted him $7,887 in Lenders Mortgage Insurance cost.
+We spoke to Dave on the phone and found out ANZ had quoted him $7,887 in Lenders Mortgage Insurance.

-After quickly checking my system I saw we had another bank who would only charge $6,695 for LMI.
+After quickly checking our system, we saw that we had another bank that would only charge $6,695 for LMI.

 Dave decided to go with our lender, and use the $1,192 he saved on a couch for his new place!

-If you would like us to run our eyes over your banks offer, or just give you a second option get in touch or call Nathan on 0410 000 689.
+If you would like us to run our eyes over your bank’s offer or give you a second opinion, book a free assessment or call us on 1300 088 086.

-The reason for this is a bank will provide a home loan to you based on:
+The reason for this is a bank will provide a home loan to you based on the following:

-…And should anything change with your income, expenses or deposit from the time when the bank has given you approval in principle they might not give you the unconditional approval.
+In summary, should anything change with your income, expenses or deposit from the time the bank has given you an approval in principle they might not give you the unconditional approval.

 So there is no guarantee your bank will approve your pre approval.

-Not that you would, but you could get a pre approval for $500,000 and want to go buy a house boat.
+Not that you would, but you could get a pre approval for $500,000 and want to buy a houseboat.

-But unfortunately wouldn’t meet any banks credit policies.
+Yes, but unfortunately, it wouldn’t meet any bank’s credit policies.

 Examples of properties the banks limit home loans on

-- 🏘 If the bank already has too much lending in the building you are wanting to buy in.
+- If the bank already has too much lending in the building you want to buy in.

-It pays to check with your Mortgage Broker before you sign a contract to make sure your (potential) new home fits with the bank’s criteria.
+It pays to check with your Mortgage Broker before signing a contract to ensure your (potential) new home fits within the bank’s criteria.

 And what about online pre approvals…?